-Now, what about restaurants?
-“Pass the salt and pepper.”
-“Can I have the ketchup, please?”
-Oh, no. Now we have to deal with the germs in a restaurant.
-Yes, menus carried the most germs in a recent study—185,000, to be exact.
+Oh, no, what about restaurants?
+In a recent study, menus carried the most germs—185,000, to be exact.
 This was followed, in second place, by the peppershaker, having 11,000 germs.
-This information will probably having you picking up the salt shaker with a napkin, or running frenetically to the restroom to wash your hands after ordering your food.
-But, similar to our transportation example, most of these bacteria will be harmless.
+This information will probably have you picking up the salt shaker with a napkin, or running frenetically to the restroom to wash your hands after ordering your food.
+But, similar to the transportation example, most of these bacteria will be harmless.

 Germs on Vacation

 Are there other hotel items that aren’t living up to standards?
 One study found that light switches and bathroom floors were all contaminated with intestinal bacteria.
 Light switches had 216 bacteria per square inch.
-And the dirtiest site of all was actually the television remote.
+But the dirtiest site of all was the television remote.
 It’s interesting to note that one hotel chain has now implemented a new cleaning program in its hotels—scanning with black lights and UV light wands to spot and destroy germs.

 Germs in the Gym

 The most serious germ you can acquire in the gym is methicillin-resistant Staphylococcus aureus, or MRSA…at least four professional football teams have been plagued with MRSA in their locker rooms over the past decade.

 Putting Up A Smart Defense

-So, now that we talked about where germs lurk, let’s talk about how to keep yourself well.
-First, let’s take a look at respiratory hygiene.
+A good place to start is by looking at respiratory hygiene.
 Many diseases are spread by coughing and sneezing.
 When you cough or sneeze, germs can travel up to 6 or 8 feet.
-Using a tissue, or your hand, or a bent arm to cover your mouth and nose when coughing or sneezing can help stop the spread.
-Throw used tissues away, and clean your hands afterward.
+Using a tissue, your hand, or a bent arm to cover your mouth and nose when coughing or sneezing can help stop the spread.
+Throw used tissues away and clean your hands afterward.

-Now, can ultraviolet technology help us?
+Can ultraviolet technology help us?
 UV lights or wands utilize short- wavelength UV radiation that is harmful to microorganisms.
 You can purchase one for about $40 that claims to kill 99 percent of bacteria.
 If you use the wand effectively, the surfaces need to be smooth so germs can’t hide in the cracks.
 UV is effective in destroying the germs by disrupting their DNA, leaving them unable to perform vital cellular functions.
-UV disinfection actually has a real role in hospital environments for TB and Clostridium difficile spore disinfection.
+UV disinfection has a real role in hospital environments for TB and Clostridium difficile spore disinfection.

 Alcohol Sanitizers vs. Germs

-Note that alcohol is not selective.
+Alcohol, however, is not selective.
 It kills both pathogenic bacteria as well as commensal, friendly bacterial flora.
 It’s good to know, though, that research has shown that alcohol hand sanitizers do not necessarily pose any risk by eliminating good microorganisms that are naturally present on the skin.
 This is because your body quickly replenishes the good microbes on your hands.
 However, alcohol also strips the skin of outer layers of oil, which may have negative effects on the barrier function of the skin.

 Also, sharing items like serving or eating utensils with someone who is sick with the virus, or on a buffet, for example, can lead to Norovirus infection.
-This is another reason that there are hand washing signs posted in restrooms that serve the public—to remind people that germs can be transmitted unintentionally by unwashed hands.
+This is another reason that there are hand-washing signs posted in restrooms that serve the public—to remind people that germs can be transmitted unintentionally by unwashed hands.

 If you are using soap and water, you should wash your hands for about 24 seconds, lathering fully and covering all sides of your hands and fingers to completely remove bacteria.
 Twenty-four seconds is two rounds of the Happy Birthday song.
 If you wash your hands correctly with plain soap and water, you have a good chance of avoiding many opportunities to get sick.